-Our product candidates are in the early stages of clinical development.
-We are conducting clinical trials of our lead program in DMD targeting exon 51 and our two lead programs in HD.
-We currently have no products on the market.
+In December 2019, based on the interim analysis of the Phase 1 open-label extension (OLE) study that showed no change from baseline in dystrophin expression, we announced our decision to discontinue development of suvodirsen for patients with DMD and to suspend further development of other DMD programs.
+Outside of DMD, our pipeline is broad and we are conducting clinical trials of our two lead programs in HD and we expect to deliver data from both trials in the second half of 2020.
+We also expect to advance additional CNS programs into clinical development in the second half of 2020, including our SNP3 program for the treatment of HD and our C9orf72 program for the treatment of ALS and FTD.
+However, we currently have no products on the market.
 We have invested a significant portion of our efforts and financial resources in the identification and preclinical and clinical development of our oligonucleotides, the development of PRISM, and the continued growth of our manufacturing capabilities.
 Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our product candidates.
 Our success will depend on several factors, including the following: